rise-cli/rise-functions/_docs/functions.md

 ### Url

 This will deploy an ApiGateway Http api endpoint and attach it to your lambda function.
-The format of the string is `{METHOD} {PATH`
+The format of the string is `{METHOD} {PATH}`

 ```js
 export const config = {